Las armas y las letras: Background

 Battle of Cerignola (1503), where firearms were first used extensively against cavalry.

 Weapons and letters were, along with religious life, the two main ways to ascend socially in 15-17th century Spain, especially for nobility and hidalgos, who found no equivalent esteem in workmanship, commerce or other jobs.
 The quick expansion of the Spanish Empire also required a stable source of administrators and men of letters, often common people, which forced their entry in the court by their own merits.
 It was therefore considered that the weapons and sciences ennobled commoneers and validated noblemen.

 War itself changed heavily with the transition from the Middle Ages to the early modern period.
 Leaving behind many noble or knightly ideals, Renaissance armies broke the aristocratic monopoly and gave passage for many common people, often mercenaries or condottieros fighting for an income, employing techniques based on cold calculation like artillery and firearms, which displaced chivalric elements like personal valor.
 This coincided with the end of the Reconquista in Spain with the conquest of Granada, reducing the aristocracy's chances to earn glory in battle, yet at the same time allowing them the free time to cultivate intellectual disciplines.
 Knowledge became another obligatory field of nobility.

 As a result, science and studies became a newfound bridge to personal glory in Golden Age Spain, placed at the same level as warrior feats.
 Through them the man of letters ascended to the level of the hidalgo.
-However, Spanish culture of honor continued differenciating between them.
+However, Spanish culture of honor continued differentiating between them.
 Men dedicated to intellectual matters were not expected to be challenged to duels of weapons, nor were they expected to accept such challenges, while the opposite was true for men dedicated exclusively to the weapons in the legal context.
 The motif was also addressed in other nations, with authors like Ludovico Ariosto in Italy, François Rabelais in France and Edmund Spenser in England, but according to historian Ernst Robert Curtius, never with the same vigor and depth as in Spanish Golden Age.